OlgaLa/todos-e2e-tests/README.md

 ## Test cases

-The test cases are documented in folder "test-cases".
+The test cases are documented in the folder `test-cases`.
 Every test case has an ID.
 This ID is used as a reference to the relevant e2e test.